 - In the case of clinical documentation, copying clinical notes/materials without personally performing the patient examination.

 Plagiarized sources may include, but are not limited to, print material, digital and media resources including social media and blogs, as well as assignments completed by other students at Touro University System and elsewhere.
 A more subtle, but equally flagrant, form is paraphrasing or attempting to put in one’s own words the theories, opinions or ideas of another without proper citation.

 Additionally, students may not reuse their own previous work without appropriate citation.
 This is a form of plagiarism called self-plagiarism and may mislead the reader or grader into the erroneous belief that the current submission is new work to satisfy an assignment.

 If students are unsure as to whether a fact or idea is common knowledge, they should consult their instructor or librarian, or else provide appropriate citations.

 Plagiarism is not only the failure to cite, but the failure to cite sources properly.
 If a source is cited but in an inadequate way, the student may still be guilty of unintentional plagiarism.
 It is therefore crucial that students understand the correct way to cite.
 The rules are relatively simple:

 - For exact words, use quotation marks or a block indentation, with the citation.

-- For a summary or paraphrase, show exactly where the source begins and exactly where it ends.
+- For a summary or paraphrase, indicate exactly where the source begins and exactly where it ends.

-In its policies and disciplinary procedures, the Touro College and University System will seek to recognize and differentiate between intentional plagiarism, as defined above, and failure to cite sources properly (unintentional plagiarism).
-While both forms are violations of the Academic Integrity Policy, a student’s first instance of unintentional plagiarism may only be penalized with a Class C sanction (see sanctions below).
+In its policies and disciplinary procedures, the Touro University System will seek to recognize and differentiate between intentional plagiarism, as defined above, and failure to cite sources properly (unintentional plagiarism).
+While both forms are violations of the Academic Integrity Policy, a student’s first instance of unintentional plagiarism may only be penalized with a Class C sanction (see sanctions).